JATOS/JATOS_docs/docs/Write_your_study/Write-your-own-Study-Basics-and-Beyond.md

 Click on 'Create' and you are done.
 If you add more than one component you can change the order in which they run by drag-and-drop on the position button.

+## Study assets

+All your files (e.g. HTML, CSS, JavaScript and media files) go into your study assets directory.
+That includes all component's HTML files.
+You can find the study assets directory in a directory called `study_assets_root` in your JATOS installation directory.
+The study assets directory's name is defined in your study properties.

 ## Mandatory lines in your components' HTML

 A study can have one or multiple components and each component has an HTML file associated that is defined in the component's properties.